 After the changes are saved, your customers will be redirected to https://server-hostname.tld:2083 (:2087, :2096) if they try to connect to www.example.com:2083 or any other links mentioned above.

-To use the SSL Certificate as a Service one in Plesk, you need to update a default Certificate that was generated during Plesk installation.
+Tip: To use the SSL certificate as a service certificate in Plesk, you need to update a default certificate that was generated during Plesk installation.

 * For Parallels Plesk Panel version 7.x, 8.x: